bstefanescu/qutejs/web/doc/docs/model/properties.md

-# Component Properties
+# `ViewModel` Component Properties

-All the properties defined on the component `ViewModel` instance and on its prototype chain are making up the component properties, which are exposed to the component template.  \
+All the properties defined on the `ViewModel` component instance and on its prototype chain are making up the component properties, which are exposed to the component template.  \
 However, there is a special kind of properties which are tracked, so that, when such a property value changes the DOM sub-tree attached to the component is updated to reflect these changes.
 We will refer to this kind of properties as **reactive properties**.

 Reactive properties must be defined explicitly.